bitsongofficial/bitsongjs/packages/btsg/README.md

 @bitsongjs libraries.
 Little of it is implemented here, but mainly it is a curation of external libraries along with correctness tests.
 We add type safety, some more checks, and a simple API to these libraries.
-This can also be freely imported outside of CosmJS based applications.
+This can also be freely imported outside of BitsongJS based applications.

 ## License

-This package is part of the cosmjs repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/bitsongofficial/bitsongjs/blob/main/NOTICE) and [LICENSE](https://github.com/bitsongofficial/bitsongjs/blob/main/LICENSE)).
+This package is part of the bitsongjs repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/bitsongofficial/bitsongjs/blob/main/NOTICE) and [LICENSE](https://github.com/bitsongofficial/bitsongjs/blob/main/LICENSE)).